otsaloma/docsets/README.md

     ./update.sh Python.docset

-To generate all docsets, use `*.docset` as argument to the above.
+To generate all docsets, use `*.docset` as the argument above.